Brolga FAQ 3

 This page covers Brolga habitats, behaviour and conservation, except for interactions with Sarus Cranes in northern Australia.
 Size, calls, locations and population numbers are in FAQ 1, and food, drinking and breeding are in FAQ 2.
 Background to Brolgas and Sarus Cranes with comparison photos is on Ozcranes Australia/New Guinea Cranes Intro page.

 Non-breeding daytime feeding areas are also varied and may be far from water, on farms and other rural lands.
 Brolgas are attracted to feed on burnt grassland sites, and some traditional Dry season burning in the north was done to attract them as game.
 Sites with very dense vegetation (aquatic or on land) are avoided.
-External site: Birdway, images of various Brolga feeding habitats.

-Brolgas, like cranes worldwide, are famous for the spectacular leaping and bowing displays (‘dances’) which are part of pair formation and bonding throughout life.
+Brolgas, like cranes worldwide, are famous for the spectacular leaping and bowing displays (‘dances’) which are part of pair formation and longterm bonding.
 The pattern of the unison call trumpeted during displays is unique to each species.
 They defend their partner and young aggressively and even in non-breeding season flocks, each pair (and the current season's young, if any) keep separate from others so a flock is really a collection of families, plus perhaps some independent immatures still looking for a partner.
 This separation also applies in flocks flying to roost.
 They follow a V-formation, but often split with some cranes landing at a particular roost, some flying on elsewhere.
 Preening, bathing, wing stretching and similar actions are essential repair and maintenance known as ‘comfort behaviour’, for healthy feathers and muscles.
 Ian Fraser has a good explanation here (and scroll down for another Brolga preening image).